 - All your salary slips in the last three years that show bonuses you received,

-- The redundancy plan/voluntary leave scheme of Booking.com (if applicable);
+- The redundancy plan/social plan of Booking.com (if applicable);

 - The settlement agreement.